structure7/hvacMonitor/README.md

 # hvacMonitor
 A small project to simply monitor my HVAC system with future plans to add control.<br>
 <p align="center"><img src="http://i.imgur.com/bLSOJA6.jpg"/></p>
-Hardware is a WeMos D1 Mini and a few DS18B20 digital thermometers.
+Hardware is a WeMos D1 Mini, a few DS18B20 digital thermometers, and 4 relays.
 I started out with an ESP-01 but, as always, I wanted more!

 ## Features
  * Arduino code running on a single [WeMos D1 Mini](http://www.wemos.cc/Products/d1_mini.html).
  * Monitoring of the air temperature coming into my HVAC unit (return air) and temperature of air after it's cooled (supply air), including a Blynk notification if the unit isn't cooling enough.
 All temperature sensors are <a href="https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf">Maxim/Dallas DS18B20</a>... a mix of probe-style and bare TO-92 package sensors.
  * Monitoring of HVAC run status.
-This is done by tapping the 24VAC t-stat with an ice cube relay to give the WeMos a dry contact to monitor.
+This is done by tapping the 24VAC t-stat with an ice cube relay (NTE R14-11A10-24(11)) to give the WeMos a dry contact to monitor.
 The Blynk app displays if the HVAC is on or off, and how long it's been on or off.
 To monitor on/off and temperature activities, information is sent to data.sparkfun.com and share with analog.io to produce some pretty graphs.
  * All data that needs to survive a hardware reset is stored to Blynk virtual pins, then synced back after a reset.
  * OTA Updates: Using BasicOTA.
 Learned [from this post](https://github.com/esp8266/Arduino/issues/1017#issuecomment-223466025) that a complete power down is required after uploading BasicOTA for the first time.
 Weird, but whatever.
 [Thank you Ivan!](https://github.com/igrr)
- * *Currently on hold*: 4-channel DC 5V relay switch module (<a href="http://www.ebay.com/itm/321869298037">source</a>) providing control of Fan Only and Cooling modes.
-Todo: Heating and Bypass-Only (allow ESP to control HVAC *in lieu of* house t-stat).
+ * 4-channel DC 5V relay switch module (<a href="http://www.ebay.com/itm/321869298037">source</a>) providing control of cooling, heating and fan-only modes.
+ * *Future:* Air quality monitoring with a true laser particle counter (ideally 2 size ranges (>0.5 & >2.5 microns)).
+Either in-unit to monitor filter efficiency, and/or exterior (outdoor) and indoor AQMs that prompt for fan-only HVAC operation to utilize MERV 13 filter for air cleaning.
+ * *Future:* Additional dry contact relays to monitor heating, cooling, and fan.
+Can probably be much smaller than the ice cube relay.
+DIN mount preferable.
+May need an MCP23008 or similar GPIO expander.

 ## Libraries and Resources